akshay-vinod/COWIN-Discord-Bot/README.md

 # COWIN-Discord-Bot
-First we need to enter the name of the district then the bot will replay with available slot for vaccination
+First we need to enter the name of the district then the bot will reply with available slot for vaccination